JUdihouma04/kijana-amazing/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is a website that patnership with major companies and also purchasing of the kijana Amazing merchandise</p>

-## Installation
+<p>Kijana amazing is a fully customised merchandise website, you get to see the description of the merchandise onc eyou click on the view button</p>

 ### Requirements